Read This First

 Prompt 2: How can we ensure we are not overstating our evidence?
 What are other dogmatic and binary terms inappropriate in the context of discussion and debate?

-The central claim is this: Ensuring that evidence is not overstated in discussions and debates is crucial for maintaining intellectual honesty and fostering productive dialogue.
+In plain terms: Ensuring that evidence is not overstated in discussions and debates is crucial for maintaining intellectual honesty and fostering productive dialogue.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Domain of “Proof” tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.